bpandola/advent-of-code/2020/README.md

 but of course there were duplicate passwords in the input leading to my winding up with 5 fewer entries... so frustrating.
-I sometimes wonder if the author does that on purpose to trip up someone doing what I did and someone screwing up a dead simple problem.
+I sometimes wonder if the author does that on purpose to trip up someone doing what I did and somehow screwing up a dead simple problem.
 He probably does.
 It just sucks when your solution logic is correct but you failed at parsing the input correctly.
 Bleh.